"

 Philip, the Stork - Stork Nests

-A few years ago, the main street of the town was still marred by overhead cables, which posed a constant threat to the region’s birds.
+A few years ago, the main street of the village was still marred by overhead cables, which posed a constant threat to the region’s birds.
 Due to its proximity to the Bodrog, Bodrogkeresztúr is a popular habitat for storks.
-However, the death of Philip, who had lived in the town for 12 years, in 2018, highlighted the issue of overhead cables even more prominently.
+However, the death of Philip, who lived in the village for 12 years, in 2018, brought significant attention to the problem of overhead cables.

 More information

-The famous stork from Keresztúr hatched in North-eastern Spain in the Ebro Valley in 2003, where it was ringed as a chick by an Italian ornithologist.
-It was named after the then Spanish crown prince, now king.
-Interestingly, while Western European storks typically cross the Strait of Gibraltar to reach Africa, Hungarian storks head towards the Bosphorus in autumn.
-Despite being Spanish, Philip settled on the banks of the Bodrog and never left.
-According to locals, as soon as Philip sensed the arrival of the storks in spring, he would choose the most beautiful nest and, as a strong male, wait for a female to land beside him.
-He had his pick of empty nests, living near the ferry for two years, nesting on the local school chimney for six years, then moving to a utility pole opposite the town hall, and finally finding a new home in front of a private house.
-Over twelve summers, he raised a total of 34 chicks, but he wasn’t fond of commitment—he consistently chose unringed female storks.
+The famous stork from Keresztúr hatched in North-eastern Spain, and in 2003, an Italian ornithologist ringed him as a chick in the Ebro River valley.
+He was named after the then Spanish crown prince, now king.
+Interestingly, while his Western European counterparts usually reach Africa by flying over the Strait of Gibraltar, Hungarian storks leave Europe in autumn via the Bosphorus.
+Despite being Spanish, Philip settled on the banks of the Bodrog and never left again.
+According to locals, Philip, sensing the arrival of storks in spring, would choose the most beautiful nest and wait as a strong male for a female to land beside him.
+He had his pick of empty nests, living near the ferry for two years, nesting on the local school chimney for six years, then moving to a utility pole opposite the mayor’s office, and later finding a new home in front of a private house.
+Over twelve summers, he raised a total of 34 chicks but wasn’t fond of commitment – he consistently chose unringed female storks.
 The locals grew so fond of the loyal stork that they even organised a running race in his honour.
-His accident in 2018 deeply affected the entire local community.
+His accident in 2018 deeply affected the entire local community for this reason.

 Sights, programs